 Purley and Kenley Food Hub

-It is the united response of the Christians of Purley and Kenley Churches Together to the growing food need in our communities in Croydon.
-It was opened on the 12th Jan 2013 by the Bishop of Croydon, Jonathan Clark.
+Is the united response of the Christians of Purley and Kenley Churches Together to the growing food need in our communities in Croydon.
+It was opened on the 12th Jan 2013 by the Bishop of Croydon, Jonathan Clark, pictured left.